petefitton/CHARTizard/README.md

 ### Proposed Architecture

-Charts built in D3: D3.JS framework/library will be used to manipulate the DOM to display all aspects of chart(s).
+Chart built in D3: D3.JS framework/library will be used to manipulate the DOM to display all aspects of chart.
 This technology is new to me and will take a large amount of time to learn and manipulate in ways that are aesthetically stellar.

-I will write Jupyter notebook scripts and integrate them with the server (refactoring to work within functions).
-I will be using this dataset:
+I will explore the dataset with Jupyter notebook scripts.
+I will perform actual filtering and data manipulation with javacsript and will be using this dataset:

 https://www.kaggle.com/rounakbanik/pokemon